JonathanBowker/pseudonymisation-as-a-service/README.md

 applying data pseudonymisation prior to any subsequent processing.
 The goals for pseudonymisation are the same as in Scenario 1 (but this time a processor is also involved in the process).

-## 3.3 Scenario 3: SENDING PSEUDONYMISED DATA TO A PROCESSOR
+## 3.3 SCENARIO 3: SENDING PSEUDONYMISED DATA TO A PROCESSOR

 Contrary to the previous case, in this Scenario the data controller again performs the pseudonymisation but this time the processor is not involved in the process but only receives the pseudonymised data from the controller.